AppliedConsciousnessLab/ACL/STRUCTURE.md

 - Emotional signal propagation
 - Human regulatory dynamics

 EP acts as a bridge between subjective human experience and observable system behavior.

 While related to the Global Safety Standard, Emotional Physics is designed to function independently and may be referenced on its own.

 ---

+## 6. GLOSSARY.md

+**Purpose:** Standardized terminology

+GLOSSARY.md defines the major terms used across the ACL ecosystem.

+This file exists to:

+- Standardize language
+- Reduce conceptual drift
+- Support clear citation and interpretation
+- Provide a shared vocabulary across repositories

+It includes foundational terms related to regulation, safety, neurochemical modulation, perception, emotional physics, and societal systems.

+---

+## 7. MODELS.md

+**Purpose:** Canonical model reference

+MODELS.md defines the major conceptual models used across the Applied Consciousness Lab ecosystem.

+This includes:

+- Figure 1 — The ACL Regulatory Architecture
+- The Regulation Principle
+- NcM — Neurochemical Modulation
+- The Perception Filter Model
+- The ACL Human Adaptive Cycle
+- GSS as the structural safety model
+- Emotional Physics as the emotional-mechanics model
+- Societal Thermodynamics as the civilization-scale systems model

+This file exists to separate conceptual models from repository structure.

+While STRUCTURE.md explains how the ACL research library is organized, MODELS.md explains the major frameworks and how they fit together.

+---

+## 8. ROADMAP.md

+**Purpose:** Development pathway

+ROADMAP.md defines what is:

+- Canonical
+- In progress
+- Exploratory
+- Planned for future infrastructure

+This file helps preserve the distinction between stable doctrine and developing ideas.

+---

+## 9. REPOSITORY_MAP.md

+**Purpose:** Ecosystem navigation

+REPOSITORY_MAP.md provides a map of the broader ACL GitHub ecosystem.

+It explains:

+- What repositories exist
+- What each repository does
+- Where new readers should start
+- Which repositories are canonical, support, or exploratory

+---

+## 10. CITATION.cff

+**Purpose:** Research metadata

+This file provides standardized citation metadata so the repository can be cited consistently by researchers, institutions, and software systems.

+---

+## 11. LICENSE.md

+**Purpose:** Legal permissions

+LICENSE.md defines the open license governing the use, sharing, and adaptation of ACL materials.

+---

 # ACL Ecosystem Architecture

 The Applied Consciousness Lab ecosystem is organized across several repositories that separate theory, standards, experimentation, and implementation.

 This repository serves as the **core research library**.